joshjac16/Vibe_Check/README.md

 ## Contributors

-Aaron Ho, Joshua Jacob, and Keegan Royal-Eisenberg workde on this project together.
+Aaron Ho, Joshua Jacob, and Keegan Royal-Eisenberg worked on this project together.

 We used phind.com to help with debugging.